 We obtained an understanding of internal controls with respect to project management, project cost and revenue estimation process, and the accounting for such contracts.
 On a sample basis, we read the contracts and obtained an understanding of the key terms and conditions.
 We performed procedures with respect to project cost and revenue calculations, and management's assessment thereof.
-In connection with this, we discussed a range of financial and other risks and any on-going disputes and related estimation uncertainties with the Group's finance and operational management and assessed whether these have been adequately addressed in the project costing.
+In connection with this, we discussed a range of financial and other risks and any ongoing disputes and related estimation uncertainties with the Group's finance and operational management and assessed whether these have been adequately addressed in the project costing.
 We reviewed project files and discussed with management the progress of significant contracts to determine if there are any delays, penalties, or overruns that it is probable that total contract costs could exceed total contract revenue that require the recognition of foreseeable losses on such contracts.
-We also tested the mathematical accuracy of contract revenues, costs and profits based on the stage of completion calculations.
-In addition, we reviewed the historical trends of warranty claims and the warranty periods for certain projects for which management had used to estimate the expected warranty claims post-completion.
+We also tested the mathematical accuracy of contract revenues and profits based on the stage of completion calculations.
+In addition, we reviewed the historical trends of warranty claims and the warranty periods for certain projects for which management had used to estimate the expected warranty claims post completion.
+We tested, on a sample basis, the warranty costs recorded in respect of certain completed projects by comparing the actual warranty claims incurred to-date against the provision made.